Katalizatori/AI-moderation-system/README.md

 ### Phase 2: Automatic Review System

-Djangos `signals.py` was used to automatically trigger moderation logic before a review is saved.
-Specifically, we used a `pre_save` signal that listens for new Review objects and calls the moderation service before they're written to the database.
+Django's `signals.py` was used to automatically trigger moderation logic before a review is saved to the database.
+Specifically, we used a `pre_save` signal that listens for new Review objects and calls the moderation service before they're written in.

 Django REST Framework allows for URLs to serve JSON data as opposed to templates.
 Serializers are used to convert complex data like Django models into JSON.